OliviaScalora/MUSA508_Final/ReadMe.md

 App ideas:
 *   Desktop interface
-*   Home page accesible to the public - login feature for official use by fire and medical department
+*   Home page accesible to the public - login feature for official use by city health officials
 *   Public home page offers informational panels and resources for individuals seeking addiction help as well as friends and family of addicts
-*   Public page displays simple statistics of the opioid crisis of Mesa - how it has changed over time, where the numbers are now - bring awareness
+*   Log in feature displays interactive web map
-*   Login page for official use - more in depth access to data and predictive model
+*   A map displayed of various features - historic hotspots, predicted hot spots, and recommended commercial blocks where the implementation of OOTC is most urgent according to our predictions.
-*   A map is displayed of where overdose hotspots have been historically and how our model predicts overdose trends to change spatially
+*   App will have tab for downloadable raw data and a link to the code repository for anyone looking to replicate the analysis.

 </ol>